jackson212/AWS-Networking/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Notes:
-This project is designed to be compatible with the AWS Free Tier for instance types such as t2.micro and t3.micro and uses Amazon Linux 2 or Ubuntu AMIs.
-If you are using a custom AMI, ensure that the AMI ID is correct and compatible with your region. markdown
-Copy code

----

-### Key Sections in the README:

  **Requirements**: Lists the tools you need (Terraform, AWS CLI, etc.) to run the project.